 Therefore many sales reps and directors around world use LinkedIn on a daily basis to identify the right people to reach out to and schedule a meeting.

-However, since LinkedIn is a separate tool it often and quickly becomes a nightmare to keep track and organise all actions comping out of the research, when should I call who?
+However, since LinkedIn is a separate tool it often and quickly becomes a nightmare to keep track of and organize all actions comping out of the research, when should I call who?

-What if you you could connect a tool that automatically organize your daily work (To-do-list) based on who you find and want to talk to on LinkedIn?
+What if you you could connect a tool that automatically organizes your daily work (To-do-list) based on who you find and want to talk to on LinkedIn?

 Salesbox solves this issue for you with Salesbox’s LinkedIn lead clipper plugin.
 If you combine the Lead clipper plugin with the automatic lead flows from Salesbox for qualifying your leads you get a highly automised work flow that lets you create your entire weeks prospecting list in less than 30 minutes.
 Work that previously took hours or most likely never got done.